 One of the most important tools in your email marketing toolbox is an automated welcome email.
 When new contacts subscribe to your list, you want to welcome them to the group with an inviting email.

 A welcome email is the first friendly exchange between your business and a new subscriber.
 It sets the tone for future communications and encourages new members to engage with your business.

-To help you create an effective welcome email, we’ll highlight 10 effective examples.
-These emails come from businesses big and small.
-For each example, we’ll point out its best feature to show you how to create your own killer welcome email.
+To help you create an effective welcome email, we’ve highlighted 10 effective examples.
+For each example, we’ll point out elements that will help you create your own killer welcome email.

 1. Write a welcoming note

 Welcome emails should begin with a warm introduction that reflects your company’s personality.

 The David’s Bridal email above features a great introductory message that thanks new subscribers for making the company part of their wedding day.
 You can write something straightforward and formal like, “Welcome to our email list,” or “Thanks for signing up to get our emails.”
 Online fashion company ASOS starts their message with a casual “Oh, hey girl!
 Welcome to ASOS.
 It’s great to meet you!”
 Keep in mind, there’s no right or wrong way to welcome new guests; just make sure it’s conversational and fits your company’s voice.

 Consumers are more likely to respond to emails that contain offers and content that is relevant to them.
 You can use this first message to learn more about your customers, so you can tailor future emails to suit their needs.

 In this email from The Container Store, new subscribers are offered a 15 percent discount for filling out a customer profile.

 3. Reinforce the perks of your email list